csev/dj4e/assn/dj4e_ads1.md

 This assignment is more vague than previous assignments - on purpose.
 The goal is to get closer to the development model for actual applications.
 You know what you want to build and start with a mostly blank slate.
-You look at sample code, reuse some code form stuff you build earlier, do some online searching and glue pieces of what you find together to make your application.
+You look at sample code, reuse some code from stuff you built earlier, do some online searching and glue pieces of what you find together to make your application.
 Of course as you are gluing bits from various places together, they always break and you have to adjust things so they fit in your application.